scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - ExpTime<sub>i</sub>, ConsIngress<sub>i</sub>, ConsEgress<sub>i</sub> = The content of the hop field HF<sub>i</sub>

 Thus, the current MAC is based on the XOR-sum of the truncated MACs of all preceding hop fields in the path segment as well as the path segment's `SegID`.
 In other words, the current MAC is *chained* to all preceding MACs.
-In order to effectively prevent path-splicing, the cryptographic checksum function used must ensure that the truncation of the MACs is non-degenerate and roughly uniformly distributed (see {{mac-requirements}}).
+In order to effectively prevent path-splicing, the cryptographic checksum function used MUST ensure that the truncation of the MACs is non-degenerate and roughly uniformly distributed (see {{mac-requirements}}).

 #### Accumulator Acc - Definition {#def-acc}